MariaDB/server/.github/pull_request_template.md

 <!--
 Tick one of the following boxes [x] to help us understand if the base branch for the PR is correct
+(Currently the earliest maintained branch is 10.3)
 -->
 ## Basing the PR against the correct MariaDB version
 - [ ] *This is a new feature and the PR is based against the latest MariaDB development branch*
-- [ ] *This is a bug fix and the PR is based against the earliest branch in which the bug can be reproduced*
+- [ ] *This is a bug fix and the PR is based against the earliest maintained branch in which the bug can be reproduced*

 <!--
 You might consider answering some questions like: